 Students enrolled in any laboratory course must adhere to agency guidelines and must maintain their nursing license to practice throughout the program of study.
 Students must purchase liability insurance through The University.
 The insurance fee will be charged for each semester the student is enrolled in a clinical course at the time of registration.
-FNP students will be expected to purchase physical assessment equipment.
+NP students will be expected to purchase physical assessment equipment.

-Forty-five (45) to fifty-two (52) credit hours are required to complete the program: 21 hours in the core and 24 to 31 hours in the area of emphasis, including clinical courses, guided electives, and support courses.
+Forty-five (45) to fifty-four (54) credit hours are required to complete the program: 21 hours in the core and 24 to 33 hours in the area of emphasis, including clinical courses, guided electives, and support courses.
+A comprehensive exam is required.

 Depending upon enrollment and resources, all nursing emphases may not be available at the Hattiesburg, Gulf Coast, and Meridian campuses.
+The master's programs on the Gulf Park and Meridian campuses are offered on alternate weekends.